lbonanomi/silicone-tape/README.md

 ## How does silicone-tape find passwords?

 Naïvely.
 Currently a few heuristic rules are stored in the script consisting of commands and arguments that indicate a password (i.e. ```curl -u```).
 Rules are parsed into keywords (likely a command name) and command/argument pairs that more-strongly suggest a password on the commandline.
 Content is scraped from GitHub, rule regexes are applied, and candidate password data is extracted.
-To reduce spurious alerts, ***candidate password data is fed into a shell eval*** and the result is considered for string length. ***This can be very dangerous***, but the use case for this script is personal/small-team consumption.
+To reduce spurious alerts, ***candidate password data is fed into a shell eval*** and the result is considered for string length. ***This can be very dangerous*** but the use case for this script is personal/small-teams so this is currently considered a trust-fall.
+And please run this script as a minimally-permissioned user in a bare directory.

 ## What doesn't work